 The practical work of an EWC

-Workplace representation in EU countries
+Industrial Relations in EU countries

 - What are the tasks of workplace representatives in other countries?

-- Which models of industrial relations exist?
+- What models of workplace representation exist?

-- Definition of information and consultation
+- Definition and practicalities of information and consultation under the EU Directive

-- Development of a reporting system
+- Developing a reporting and warning system

 Dr Werner Altmeyer